prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/01_World_Lore/History/rogue-wave.md

 name: The Rogue Wave
 parent_location: bb:hub:factions
 tags:
 - legend
 - ship
 - rogue-wave
 - sedna
 - black-brine
+summary: '# Summary A legendary ship that emerges every few centuries from mist—never claimed, only accepted.
+Those who sail it are destined for great deeds before the vessel vanishes once more.'
 ---
 # Summary
 A legendary ship that emerges every few centuries from mist—never claimed, only accepted.